IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 Establish game state management (start, win, lose, draw) – confirm how the state could be monitored, detected or changed?

+Check Word:
+Words: Sees if the word inputted matches the words set
+Incorrect: If the inputted words doesn't match.
+Displays "Incorrect"
+Correct: If the inputted word matches then display "Correct" and put letters in the box

+Hints:
+If player presses a hint, it displays one single letter about of a word, only displaying 3 letters of each word.

+1 player game
-Win Conditions: All words have been found
+Win Conditions: All words have been found.
 Lose Conditiion: If time ran out.
 You lose.
 (If time limit has been implemented)

 2 player game: (IF time limit has been implemented and Multiplayer Implemented) Win condition: Get more words than the other opponent when time runs out.